Mikayle-Coetzee/Recipe_App/README.md

 Lastly, I improved and expanded a few comments in my code, carefully selecting better words for improved readability.

 I believe that these enhancements have made my Part 1 submission even stronger, demonstrating my dedication to delivering high-quality work.

+## Enhancements and Key Focus Areas in my Part 2 Submission

+For Part 2 of the programming assignment, I have also achieved a flawless score of 100%.

+As I did not receive specific feedback from my lecturer for Part 2, I approached the task with a strong focus on maintaining the code's integrity and ensuring its seamless integration into the application.

+My primary objective was to ensure that the code from Part 2 effortlessly integrated with the WPF application in Part 3.
+Although I did not make specific changes to the code itself, my efforts were concentrated on utilizing the existing validation code from Part 2 to develop a robust and user-friendly WPF application in Part 3.